flueke/mvme/doc/sphinx/source/analysis.rst

 * Press the *Info* button to enable an info display at the bottom-right of the window.
   This will show the current cursor coordinates and the corresponding bin number.

-Short description of the toolbar elements:

 * Y-Scale

-  Toggle between linear and logarithmic scales for the Y-Axis
+  Toggle between linear and logarithmic scales for the Y-Axis.

 * Gauss